jlaskowska/about_me/README.md

-# jlaskowska
+# about_me

-The personal website and app for Joanna Laskowska.
+A personal website and app about Joanna Laskowska.